Xceptance/xlt-documentation/content/en/load-testing/Quick-Start/30-demo-test-suite.md

   What is the demo test suite and how you can install and run it.
 ---

 To get you started with XLT we offer a real-world [demo web application]({{< relref "20-demo-application" >}}) (*Posters*) as the system under test as well as a number of free sample test suites to test this application.
-All test suites can be found on <a href="https://github.com/Xceptance?q=loadtest-suite&type=&language=" target="_blank">Github</a>.
-We recommend to start with this <a href="https://github.com/Xceptance/posters-simple-loadtest-suite" target="_blank">very simple test suite</a> to get used to the concepts.
+All test suites can be found on [Github](https://github.com/Xceptance?q=loadtest-suite&type=&language=).
+We recommend to start with this [very simple test suite](https://github.com/Xceptance/posters-simple-loadtest-suite) to get used to the concepts.
 This is just a minimal test suite that helps you understand how things are supposed to work.
 We provide even more sample test suites for more special needs, containing more complex examples - check out the [Test Suites]({{< relref "../test-suites" >}}) overview to learn more about them.

 ## The Posters Test Suite